 Recreational and Cultural Activities.
-The proximity of Bloomington and Lafayette makes possible an evening's entertainment on those campuses, where a series of inviting programs of theatre, music, and lectures which the student may attend are scheduled.
-Indiana and Purdue University basketball and football tickets are available at student prices, and many students plan weekends on the Bloomington and Lafayette campuses as part of their social calendar.
+The proximity of Bloomington makes possible an evening's entertainment on that campus, where a series of inviting programs of theatre, music, and lectures which the Medical Center student may attend are scheduled.
+Indiana University basketball and football tickets are available at student prices, and many Medical Center students plan weekends on the Bloomington campus as part of their social calendar.